mizutanilab/biomimetic-nn/README.md

 We have been studying brain tissues of <a href="https://dx.doi.org/10.1038/s41398-019-0427-4">humans</a>, <A href="http://doi.org/10.1038/srep35061">mice</A>, and <a href="http://dx.doi.org/10.1016/j.jsb.2013.08.012">fruit flies</a>.
 We implemented the obtained results into artificial neural networks to design architectures that outperform conventional AIs.

 ## Mouse-mimetic layer used in our study: Structural differences between human and mouse neurons...
 Mouse-mimetic layer is based on our study on nanometer-scale 3D structures of mouse brain tissues and also on those of human, such as [this](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0287646).
 We implemented the mouse-mimetic convolutional layers in generative AIs and found that the resultant mouse AI excels at generating cat face and cheese photos, but underperforms for human faces and birds.
-Python scripts used in our <a href="https://arxiv.org/abs/2410.20735">study</a> are available from <a href="https://github.com/mizutanilab/biomimetic-nn/tree/master/mouse">here</a>.<BR>
+Python scripts used in our <a href="https://arxiv.org/abs/2410.20735">study</a> are available from <a href="https://github.com/mizutanilab/biomimetic-nn/tree/master/mouse">here</a>.
+Some example results are also provided in the same folder.<BR>

 ## How to implement the mouse-mimetic layer in your network
-Our code runs on Tensorflow 2.16 / Keras 3.3.
+Our code was originally developed using Tensorflow 2.16 / Keras 3.3 and also tested on TF 2.18 / Keras 3.10.
 Mouse-mimetic versions of the fully connected layer and the 2D convolutional layers are available.
 Their usage is the same with the Keras layers, except for specifying the %usage of weights and its reduction method.
 The reduction method for the mouse layer is `2d` and its recommended window width is 0.4-0.6, which corresponds to the parameter %usage of 35-60%.
-1. Download `mouselayers.py` (Tensorflow 2.16) file from <a href="https://github.com/mizutanilab/biomimetic-nn">our repository</a> to your working directory where your *.py file is placed.
+1. Download `mouselayers.py` file from <a href="https://github.com/mizutanilab/biomimetic-nn">our repository</a> to your working directory where your *.py file is placed.
 2. The following is an example code using a `mConv2D` layer in place of the `Conv2D` layer:
 ```
 import keras